gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 Early into web development I adoped this odd way of thinking about SQL:

 > SQL is for some experienced old guys with beards from the 90th.
 But I come from the world of Ruby on Rails where we have ActiveRecord, that conveniently hides all the SQL complexity.
 Writing raw SQL is not welcome anymore, and is a sign of a bad programming tone.

 Sounds weird?
 I know, right!
 But back when I started developing for web 6 years ago, it was a thing I believed in.
 In almost all of the projects I've been involved in writing raw SQL was considered a bad thing to do.
 More often than not I'd hear a conversation like this:

-> – Guys, we should probably write this in raw SQL,<br>
+> – Guys, we should probably write this in raw SQL,
 > – Raw SQL?
 Seriously?!<br>
 > – Yeah.
 Why not?
 It'll be much faster!<br>
 > – Who cares about the speed.
 No-one knows SQL anymore!
 How are we going to support a piece of code like that?
 What if there's